 ELF Eligibility Requirements

-A woman is eligible to receive consideration for an ELF loan if she:
+A woman is eligible to apply and receive consideration for an ELF loan if she:

 - is recommended by a local chapter of the P.E.O.
 Sisterhood